 Tools for monitoring relevant Plant and Apparatus (excluding Plant and Apparatus not owned by the BM Participant or Virtual Lead Party); and

-Control Telephony as provided for in CC.6.5.1 – CC.6.5.5 and ECC.6.5.1 – ECC.6.5.5
+Control Telephony as provided for in CC.6.5.1 – CC.6.5.5 and ECC.6.5.1 – ECC.6.5.5 of the Grid Code.

-In the case of Network Operators
+In the case of Network Operators:

 Control room Apparatus and tools for monitoring their System including alarms, real time system operation and operational security analysis including off-line network analysis.